sbnighut/flag-picker/README.md

 At the moment both SQL and NOSQL would perform comparably the same.
 I am only using MongoDB because of the well defined regex support provided by MongoDB driver for querying records.

+**SQL Scheme**
+It's a single Country table with flag information as well as continent name (NOSQL Schema.png)